Morpho Butterfly Facts

 |Characteristics||Blue metallic color|

-The morpho is one of the largest butterflies and stands out with its bright metallic blue color.
-This color is unique among butterflies and it is an awesome experience for every butterfly expert to see one of these animals at close range.
+The morpho is one of the largest butterflies and stands out with its brilliant blue or green wing color.
+Its iridescence is unique among butterflies and it's an awesome experience for every butterfly enthusiast to see one of these animals at close range.
 The morpho is also called emperor, and its blue color resembles the color of the sky.

 Normally, color pigments determine the color of an animal.
 The morpho is different – if blue pigments were responsible for its color, it would not be as bright as it actually is.
 There are countless thin scales on its wings, which are layered one on top of the other.
 All colors of light are absorbed by the scales except the blue color, which is the only one to be reflected.
 This is the reason why the morpho butterfly appears to be blue.